Leomingyangli/GNNPapers/README.md

    5. The aggregation is based on probability measure q of each node, which is integral of Adjacent matrix A.
     <img src="https://github.com/Leomingyangli/GNNPapers/assets/39786611/d9253e67-9e8d-482e-a526-fe10bb390b3d" alt="Image" style="width: 50%;" />

+   6. Cant applied to sparse graph when no/few connection between two layers.
+Split G into G\`s(batch) in Monte Carlo manner.

 4. **Graph Attention Networks** ICLR 2018. [paper](https://arxiv.org/pdf/1710.10903.pdf)
    1. Weight calculation from node connectivity to node features